-- Emerald Bay Beach — Limited parking, accessible by a one-mile, steep, sandy hike from parking lot on Hwy.
-89 or by trail from Bliss Park, about 4 miles.
+- Emerald Bay Beach — Limited parking, accessible by a 1-mile, steep, sandy hike from parking lot on Highway 89 or by trail from Bliss Park, about 4 miles.
 Picnic tables, Vikingsholm Castle, views of the only island in Lake Tahoe.

-- Meeks Bay — On Hwy.
-89, 10 miles south of Tahoe City, adjacent to Meeks Bay Campground.
+- Meeks Bay — On Highway 89, 10 miles south of Tahoe City, adjacent to Meeks Bay Campground.
 Beach, boat launch, day use fee, restrooms, picnic facilities.

 - Sand Harbor — (Lake Tahoe Nevada State Park).
 Picnic facilities, restrooms, a huge beach and boulders for climbing.
 Parking $6 per car, boat launching (separate entrance) is $8, and anchoring in the harbor is $6.
-Annual permits available.
-2005 Hwy.
-28 Sand Harbor, Nevada (775) 831-0494
+Annual permits are available.
+2005 Highway 28 Sand Harbor, Nevada (775) 831-0494.

-- Kings Beach State Recreation Area — On Hwy 28 in Kings Beach.
+- Kings Beach State Recreation Area — On Highway 28 in Kings Beach.
 A large, free beach with paid state parking ($10).
-Boat, jet ski and other rentals are available.
+Boat, Jet ski and other rentals are available.
 Barbecue areas, kid’s park, and public restrooms.

-- El Dorado Beach — Base of Emerald Bay with a one-mile hike down.
+- El Dorado Beach — Base of Emerald Bay with a 1-mile hike down.
 Vikingsholm Castle, scenic, restrooms, picnic facilities.